-The Exchange proposes to amend the NYSE Arca Options Proprietary Market Data Fee Schedule ("Fee Schedule") to introduce a data product to be known as the NYSE Options Open-Close End of Day Volume Summary ("End of Day Volume Summary") that would be available for purchase by any market participant, i.e., members 4 and nonmembers, on an ad-hoc basis and to adopt fees for such product.
+The Exchange proposes to amend the NYSE Arca Options Proprietary Market Data Fee Schedule ("Fee Schedule") to introduce a data product to be known as the NYSE Options Open-Close Intra-Day Volume Summary ("Intra-Day Volume Summary") that would be available for purchase by any market participant, i.e., members 3 and non-members, on an adhoc basis and to adopt fees for such product.

 The proposed rule change is available on the Exchange's website at www.nyse.com, at the principal office of the Exchange, and at the Commission's Public Reference Room.